 About Fiesta Boricua “de Bandera a Bandera”

 This festival has become synonymous with Paseo Boricua and that this area has to offer to our community.
 It celebrates the best of Puerto Rican talent and musical culture, just as Paseo Boricua makes visible a permanent corridorthrough the heat of Chicago’s Puerto Rican community.
-“De Bander a Bandera” (From Flag to Flag) is the slogan, which the organizers have chosen for this cultural encounter on Division Street.
+“De Bandera a Bandera” (From Flag to Flag) is the slogan, which the organizers have chosen for this cultural encounter on Division Street.

 Since 1993, the festival has been celebrated along the commercially and culturally vibrant Division Street corridor called Paseo Boricua.
 Fiesta Boricua has become one of the largest and most important branded festival of the Latino community in the Midwest attracting over 200,000 people.
 It showcases the diversity of Puerto Rican musical expression, from Plena and Bomba to Salsa and Merengue, from Folk music to Hip Hop.